runrig-coop/hedgerows/index.md

 cities and villages.
 Among the agreements was a treaty obligation to uphold intellectual property rights (IPR) granted by other signatory nations.
-This was of particular concern to Shiva because chemical companies were seeking patents that would privatize the germplasm of plants that Indian farmers had previously bred and cultivated.
+This was of particular concern to Shiva because chemical companies were seeking patents that would privatize the genotypes of plants that Indian farmers had previously bred and cultivated.

 This was first demonstrated in the case of neem, a plant endemic to Southeast